-List of candidates for Alaska US House seat tops 30
+List of candidates for Alaska US House seat tops 35

 Young lied in state at the U.S. Capitol on Tuesday.
 A public memorial was held in the Washington, D.C.-area on Wednesday and a public memorial is planned in Anchorage on Saturday.

 Revak said he also plans to run in the regular primary for U.S. House.

-The regular August primary and November general election will determine who represents Alaska in the House for a two-year term starting in January.
+The August special election will coincide with the regular primary.
+The regular primary and November general election will determine who represents Alaska in the House for a two-year term starting in January.

+The Division of Elections is targeting Sept.
+2 to certify the special election.

 Gross also plans to run in both the special and regular elections.
 His campaign announced a leadership team that includes several Republicans and independents, as well as Democrats, including former Gov. Tony Knowles.